orbitalquark/textadept/docs/manual.md

 You can also copy rectangular blocks of text and paste them into rectangular blocks of the same size.

-**Note:** macOS does not support the direct pasting rectangular selections.
+**Note:** macOS does not support directly pasting into rectangular selections.
 Instead, use the [Lua Command Entry](#lua-command-entry) and enter `replace_rectangular(ui.clipboard_text)` after copying a block of text.